ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Allow users to view/change their password
 - Investigate why only parts of hidden .env file work
 - Allow users to update their credentials
-- Add an image of a donkey for donkey site
--
 - Add a blog!